Coney Island, Lough Neagh: Name

 The original Irish name of the island was Inis Dabhaill, "island of the Blackwater", so named because it lies opposite where the river Blackwater enters Lough Neagh.
 In English it was called Enish Douel and then Sidney's Island.
 The current name comes from coney, meaning "rabbit".

+The Coney Island mentioned in the iconic song by Van Morrison is not the one in Lough Neagh but is land-tied to the south-east coast of Northern Ireland, on the road from Ardglass to Killough, in the hamlet with the same name and the Coney Island road leading towards it.

 History

 Coney Island has a rich history with long evidence of human occupation.
 This causeway was breached in the 19th century to allow the passage of barges from the Bann to the Blackwater.

 It features a 13th-century Anglo-Norman motte.

 A native settlement flourished there in the later Middle Ages when there was also a small iron industry.
 Subsequently, the island was refortified with a bank, ditch and an external palisade.

 It also has a 16th-century stone tower.
 The island was one of the O'Neill's major strongholds, but was delivered to Lord Deputy Sir Henry Sydney in 1567, and appears to have continued in use as a fort for a generation at least.
 At some later point the defences were thoroughly razed.
 In the 17th and 18th centuries the island was only sporadically occupied.

-In the 1890s, Coney Island was bought by James Alfred Caulfield (1830-1913), 7th Viscount Charlemont, supposedly for £150.
+In the 1890s, Coney Island was bought by James Caulfeild, 7th Viscount Charlemont (1830–1913), supposedly for £150.
 He lived in Drumcairne, just outside Stewartstown, and bought the island building a summer house in 1895.
 In 1946, the island was given to the National Trust by Fred Storey.